 - 1. Any person may report allegations of suspected illegal activities.
 Knowledge or suspicion of improper activities may originate from academic personnel, staff, or administrators carrying out their assigned duties, internal or external auditors, law enforcement, regulator agencies, trustees, and customers, vendors, students or other third parties.
 Allegations of suspected improper activities may also be reported anonymously. - 2.
 Allegations of suspected improper activities should be made in writing so as to assure a clear understanding of the issues raised, but may be made orally.
 Such reports should be factual and contain as much specific information as possible. - 3.
 When a person reports allegations of suspected improper activities to an appropriate authority, the report is known as a protected disclosure.
 College employees and applicants for employment who make a protected disclosure are protected from retaliation. - 4.
 Normally, a report by a College employee of allegations of a suspected improper activity should be made to the reporting employee's immediate supervisor or other appropriate administrator or supervisor within the operating unit.
-However, when there is a potential conflict of interest or for other reasons, such reports

-- 5. should be made (1) first, to the College Chaplain; or (2) then, to the Dean of the College; or (3) finally, to the President of the College.
+However, when there is a potential conflict of interest or for other reasons, such reports should be made (1) first, to the Provost/Dean of the College; or (2) finally, to the President of the College.
 When the alleged improper activities involve the President of the College, such reports should be made to the Chair of the Board of Trustees.
-All employees who receive such reports (except when they involve the President of the College) should immediately report them to the President of the College, who will participate in the investigation. - 6.
-The President of the College will forward (1) a report on each allegation of suspected improper activities and (2) a follow-up report on actions taken in response to the Chair of the Board of Trustees. - 7.
+All employees who receive such reports (except when they involve the President of the College) should immediately report them to the President of the College, who will participate in the investigation.

+- 5. The President of the College will forward (1) a report on each allegation of suspected improper activities and (2) a follow-up report on actions taken in response to the Chair of the Board of Trustees. - 6.
 The Board of Trustees may enlist outside legal, accounting or other advisors, as appropriate, to conduct any investigation of complaints regarding financial statement disclosures, disclosure concerns or violations, accounting, internal accounting controls, auditing matters or violations of the College's policies. - B. Protection from Retaliation Any employee who believes he or she has been subjected to or affected by a retaliatory conduct for reporting suspected unlawful activity or for refusing to engage in activity that would result in a violation of law, should report such conduct to the appropriate supervisory personnel (if such supervisory personnel is not the source of or otherwise involved in the retaliatory conduct).
 Any supervisory employee who receives such a report, or who otherwise is aware of retaliatory conduct, is required to advise the President of the College, of any such report of knowledge of retaliatory conduct.
-If the employee believes that reporting such conduct to the appropriate supervisor is for any reason inappropriate, unacceptable or will be ineffectual, or if the report to the supervisor has been made and the retaliatory conduct has not ended, the employee should report the incident (1) first, to the College Chaplain; (2) then, if the College Chaplain is not appropriate or available, to the Dean of the College; and (3) finally, if the College Chaplain and the College.
+If the employee believes that reporting such conduct to the appropriate supervisor has been made and the retaliatory conduct has not ended, the employee should report the incident (1) first, to the Provost/Dean of the College; and (2) finally, if the Provost/Dean of the College.